danielaparker/jsoncons/README.md

 - Modifies `json` static methods `parse_string`, `parse_file`, and `parse_stream` behaviour to throw if there are unconsumed non-whitespace characters after reading one JSON text.

 - Changes the top level namespace for the extensions from `jsoncons_ext` to `jsoncons`, e.g. `jsoncons_ext::csv::csv_reader` becomes `jsoncons::csv::csv_reader`

+- Modifies csv_reader and csv_serializer so that the constructors are passed parameters in a `csv_parameters` object rather than a `json` object.

 ## Using the jsoncons library